Destinations Greece Athens

 90-min ferry · No cars · The most beautiful Saronic stop

-Cars (and motorbikes) are banned by law — bags are carried by donkey from the ferry.
+Cars and motorbikes are banned by law, so bags come off the ferry by donkey.
 The 18th-century stone houses around the horseshoe harbour are protected as a national monument.
-Walk the coastal path west to Kamini and Vlychos (two villages, 30 minutes) for a swim; visit the DESTE Foundation Slaughterhouse if a summer art exhibition is on (Dakis Joannou's contemporary art space, June–September).
-Lunch at Techne or Kodylenia's on the harbour; ferry back at 5 or 6.30.
+Walk the coastal path west to Kamini and Vlychos (two villages, 30 minutes) for a swim, and visit the DESTE Foundation Slaughterhouse if a summer exhibition is on (Dakis Joannou’s contemporary art space, June–September).
+Lunch at Techne or Kodylenia’s on the harbour; ferry back at 5 or 6.30.

 No cars · donkeys carry bagsDESTE SlaughterhouseVlychos swim